heikkil/.emacs.d/readme.md

                            "125" ;; word speed
                            "The tomato rings.
 Take a rest, now, please.")
             (zone-nyan-preview)))))

-    (setq mw-org-pause-state nil) ; global.
-TODO: can this be more locally, please?

     (defun mw-org-trigger-timer-for-pause (&optional duration)
       "Start a timer for a pause of `DURATION' minutes.